3 Tips to create a healthy food relationship for children

 1) Let your child choose how much to eat

 Pressuring kids to eat more food just makes them eat less.
-And pressuring them to eat less, causes them to eat more.
-Trust your child's own judgement of their own appetite and follow the Division of Responsibility in Feeding.
-Not only will it allow your child to continue listening to their appetite as they grow, but makes mealtimes far more peaceful!
+And conversely, pressuring them to eat less, causes them to eat more.
+Trust your child’s own judgement of their own appetite and follow the Division of Responsibility in Feeding.
+Not only will it allow your child to continue listening to their appetite as they grow, but it will make mealtimes far more peaceful!

 2) Don’t reward or bribe with food